4xmen/Get-Github-Achievements/README.md

 <hr>

 # Galaxy Brain
-### Getting this achievement is more difficult than the previous two achievements.
+### Getting Galaxy Brain is more difficult than the previous two achievements.
 And to receive it, you need to go through the steps that you need other GitHub users.
 You need to : Answered a discussion(got an accepted answer)
 #### - If you need more help, click on the How to Get button to get a step-by-step tutorial on how to get this achievement.

 <div align="center"><a href="https://github.com/4xmen/Get-Github-Achievements/blob/main/assets/steps/README.galaxy-brain.md"><img src="assets/img/btn.png" alt=""></a></div>
 <hr>

 <br>